AvijeetJain/web_scraper/README.md

     pip install -r requirements.txt
     ```
 3. Download and install ChromeDriver for Selenium.
 Make sure to add the executable to your system's PATH.
 You can download the ChromeDriver using the link : https://chromedriver.chromium.org/downloads (Make sure that the version of the driver matches with your chromium version)

+## Generated Files
+1. `allReviews.csv`: This CSV file contains the extracted reviews along with their associated data, such as ratings, review texts, reviewer names, dates, review descriptions, and locations (if available).
+It is generated upon completion of scraping all pages.

+2. `allReviews.json`: This JSON file stores the extracted reviews in a structured format, making it suitable for various data analysis tasks.
+Similar to the CSV file, it is created after scraping all pages.

+3. `tempReviews.csv`: This temporary CSV file is generated as soon as each page is scraped.
+It contains the reviews extracted from the current page and is later merged into the final allReviews.csv file upon completion of scraping all pages.

 ## Customization

 - Adjust the url variable in the script to point to the desired product review page.